 Combination of wood fences with masonry columns and bases is an appropriate fence.
 The capstones provide the vertical articulation.
 However, landscaping should be included as a part of any fence located along perimeter streets.

-All residential subdivisions shall have decorative walls around the perimeter of the subdivision.
-These walls identify the subdivision and help to establish the theme of the subdivision.
-It is also important that the perimeter fence / wall be installed as one unit.
+Perimeter fences may be located around subdivisions, especially where a subdivision abuts a principal or minor arterial roadway.
+They shall be designed to complement the environment.
+It is also important that the perimeter fence / wall be designed and installed as one unit.
 Often perimeter fences and walls are built on a "piece-meal" basis, with incremental portions being installed as construction occurs on the individual lots.
 This encourages inconsistency in material and weathering.
 Split rail fence may be decorative as well as functional.